 Make sure you download the PDF by clicking the image above or the link above!

 After you’ve printed your Emotions Wheel out on cardstock paper, cut out the two circles.
 Make sure you cut out the triangular section on the second circle.
 This will be the top piece.

 Push a paper fastener (brad) through the center of both circles and close the fastener.
-That's all you have to do!
-No you can spin the top circle around and learn about all of the Inside Out Emotions.
-Once you child has learned about all of the emotions and feelings, you can use this wheel as a way to talk to your kids each day.
+That’s all you have to do!
+No, you can spin the top circle around and learn about all of the Inside Out Emotions.
+Once your child has learned about all of the emotions and feelings, you can use this wheel as a way to talk to your kids each day.

 Ask them how they are feeling today, or this week.
 Maybe you didn’t realize that your child was feeling fear because the first day of school is coming up or joy because they kicked a winning goal during PE.